tamarin-prover/tamarin-prover/manual/src/003_example.md

 First, note that we can specify additional axioms that restrict the set of considered traces.
 In this example, we restrict our attention to traces where all equality checks succeed.
-In detail the axiom says that for all parameters `x`, `y` to the `Eq` action fact at some time point `i` it has to be the case that `x=y`.
+In detail the following axiom says that for all parameters `x`, `y` to the `Eq` action fact at some time point `i` it has to be the case that `x=y`.